shaabhishek/whisper-transcribe/README.md

    speech-transcriber --help
    ```

-3. Double-press either the left or right Alt key to start recording.
+3. Double-press the Ctrl key to start recording.
 4. Speak clearly into your microphone
-5. Double-press either Alt key again to stop recording and start transcription
+5. Double-press the Ctrl key again to stop recording and start transcription
 6. The transcribed text will be automatically pasted into the active text field

 ## 🔒 macOS Permissions